How to Make a 3D Globe from 2D Vector Data

 1. Build 3D Points

-Add a VertexCreator to the canvas and connect it to the AttributeCreator_4, it will have the “Replace with Point” mode set and have the X, Y, and Z values set to x, y,and z, respectively.
-Add a Sorter to the canvas and connect it to the output of the VertexCreator.
+Add a VertexCreator to the canvas and connect it to the AttributeCreator_4; set the “Replace with Point” mode and set the X, Y, and Z values to x, y, and z, respectively.
+Add a Sorter to the canvas and connect it to the VertexCreator's output.
 Have the Sorter sorted by:

 Attribute Alpha/Num Order